Spinal Fusion Surgery

-Minimally invasivespinesurgery (MISS) is an option for some spinal fusions.
+Minimally invasive spine surgery is an option for some spinal fusions.
 In these procedures, rather than cut through the muscles over the spine, the neurosurgeon makes a small incision and uses specialized instruments to push the muscle out of the way and access the spinal vertebrae to be fused.
 The smaller incision and minimal trauma to the muscle tissue may mean less pain and faster recovery.

 What is Spinal Fusion used for?

 The following spinal conditions may be treated with spinal fusion:

 - Arthritis in the spine, such as spinal stenosis